Expressions and calculation

 Comments

-ABCalc supports C-style line and block comments, which are mostly useful in custom functions.
+ABCalc supports C-style line comments and block comments.
+Comments are mostly useful in custom functions and multi-line expressions.

 {